how to print bar chart in chrome browser console

 Image Carousel

 Here is another of many JavaScript based Image Carousel, I had seen many similar to these made in SilverLight and Flash, I came across a wonderful carousel made in SilverLight sometimes back which was very fluid in behavior and could easily be customized and configured to take various shape and form.
-I have managed to port it to JavaScript, it works best on chrome or FF, hope this would be fun to play with.

 Read more →